rstudio/hex-stickers/README.md

 Look for a company that offers die-cut stickers.
 We recommend using the PNG version of the sticker.
 The printed stickers should be 1.74” x 2” without rounded corners.
-We mostly print on vinal with a matte finish.
+We mostly print on vinyl with a matte finish.

 If you use the SVG version: